 About the Artist

 Hi my name is Jimmy Deen.
 I am a qualified tradesmen painter.
-I decided years ago to explore my Aboriginal Heritage, through the art of painting traditional dotted colours of the outback, and also introducing bright colours into my Original arts of work.
+Four years ago, I decided to explore my Aboriginal Heritage, through the art of painting traditional dotted colours of the outback, and also introducing bright colours into my Original arts of work.
 My totem name is Gangurru, the Aboriginal word means Kangaroo.
 My ancestors come from the Gunggari Aboriginal people who are the traditional owners of the land, South and West of Queensland.

 My great, great grandparents Tommy and Sarah were Aboriginals, who travelled the outskirts of Queensland, and later settled in Wild Horse Plains, Bollon, is a town in South West Queensland, in the Balonne Shire area.
 The town was established in 1879, and the town is thought to have originated from the word ‘Bolion’, meaning stone tomahawk or axe.
 The name was later adapted by white settlers to Bollon.

 My great, great grandfather worked as a labourer, when my great, great grandmother Sarah had her first born child, a girl named Topsy, my great grandmother.
 When my great grandmother Topsy was older, she met a white man named John who worked as a Station hand in Bollon, my great grandmother worked in Domestic Duties.
 They had four children, with the first born a girl named Ethel, my grandmother, and my father’s mother.
 My inspiration comes from my grandmother, I could feel this hand guiding me through my paintings, and I knew it was my grandmother’s hand because she was Aboriginal.
 My grandmother was a wonderful woman who taught me many great things as a child, my grandmother passed away when I was only 12 years old.
 With my grandmother’s guidance, and my father watching down on me, who also passed away many years ago.
 I have been able to create my own interpretation of memories and Dreamtime Stories.